rahulxqmoz/ECommerce-Ebookstore/README.md

 # Online Bookstore

-An ecommerce platform for buying and selling books online.
+An eCommerce platform designed for buying and selling books online.
+This application allows users to browse books by category, author, or title, add them to the shopping cart, place orders, and make payments securely through Razorpay.
+Admins can manage books, orders, and user profiles through a dedicated admin panel.
 Built with Django and deployed using AWS EC2, Gunicorn, and Nginx.

 ## Features